MathematicGuy/RemoteObsidian/Artificial Intelligence/1 PROJECTS/Coursera Mathematic for Machine Learning/Machine Learning Assignment/Mathematic  for Machine Learning.md

 + **Singular Matrix (det(A) = 0)** have Dependent Row (Determinant = 0)
 + **Non-Singular Matrix (det(A) ≠ 0).** have Linearly Independent rows.
 (Determinant = 6)

-example answer for the 1st one.
+Answer for the 1st one.
 ![[Pasted image 20240304130756.png]]

 ![[Pasted image 20240305014744.png]]